 I have been collecting and selling art & working with artists most of my adult life.
 It wasn’t until November of 2011 when artist Sheila Norgate put up a blank canvas and said “just throw some paint on it”.
 Well, … I had no idea that was the beginning of a whole new career.

 I work with acrylics on canvas … and I love everything about it.
 I love using palette knives to create rich textures; rags to create moods & contrast; brushes to … well, the rest!

-I’ve been in several shows including Sooke Fine Art, Sidney Fine Art, Moss Street Paint-In, and many others; including Calyx in Calgary. … see the results of “Just throw some paint on it” on my art page.
+I’ve been in several shows including Sooke Fine Art, Sidney Fine Art, Moss Street Paint-In Victoria, IDS Vancouver, Calyx in Calgary and many others; … see the results of “Just throw some paint on it” on my art page.

 Plus I organize and curate “Squared/Stretched – the Art Show” – the first show was in 2016.